c-huang-tty/backup.github.io/_posts/2021-01-05-blog-post-title-from-file-name.md

 ## Data Sharing [C++] [05]: Between Devices

 There are various ways for communicating between devices.
-Depending on our target devices, we can either connect two devices directly using cables and transfer data using protocals like CAN, Serial, TCP/UDP etc., or we can transfer data in wireless ways using protocals like Bluetooth, ZigBee, WiFi etc.
+Depending on our target devices, we can either connect two devices directly using cables and transfer data using protocals like CAN, Serial, TCP, UDP etc., or we can transfer data in wireless ways using protocals like Bluetooth, ZigBee, WiFi etc.

 In my application, my aim is to transfer data between PC and Jetson as well as PC and Arduino.
-Therefore, I chose __UDP communication__ for the former and __serial communication__ for the latter one.
+As the distance is not very far, I have chosen __UDP__ as the main communication method.
+For arduino, I have also used __serial__ communication, which is very convenient if there is no ethernet shield.

-### UDP Communication Between PC and Jetson
+### UDP

 ---
-### Serial Communication Between PC and Arduino
+### Serial

 ---
+### TCP